Over the River and Through the Wood

-"The New-England Boy's Song about Thanksgiving Day", also known as "Over the River and Through the Woods", is a Thanksgiving poem by Lydia Maria Child, originally published in 1844 in Flowers for Children, Volume 2.
+"The New-England Boy's Song about Thanksgiving Day", also known as "Over the River and Through the Wood", is a Thanksgiving poem by Lydia Maria Child, originally published in 1844 in Flowers for Children, Volume 2.

 Although many people sing "to grandmother's house we go", the author's original words were "to grandfather's house we go".
 Moreover, in modern American English, most people use the word woods rather than wood in reference to a forest, and sing the song accordingly.

 Background

 The poem was originally published as "The New-England Boy's Song about Thanksgiving Day" in Child's Flowers for Children.
 It celebrates the author's childhood memories of visiting her grandfather's house (said to be the Paul Curtis House).
 Lydia Maria Child was a novelist, journalist, teacher, and poet who wrote extensively about the need to eliminate slavery.

 The poem was eventually set to a tune by an unknown composer.
 The song version is sometimes presented with lines about Christmas, rather than Thanksgiving.
 For instance, the line "Hurrah for Thanksgiving Day!" becomes "Hurrah for Christmas Day!"
 As a Christmas song, it has been recorded as "A Merry Christmas at Grandmother's".
 Although the modern Thanksgiving holiday is not always associated with snow (snow in late November occasionally occurs in the northern states and is rare at best elsewhere in the United States), New England in the early 19th century was enduring the Little Ice Age, a colder era with earlier winters.